The New Piano School

-OUR INNOVATIVE & UNIQUE METHOD OF PIANO TEACHING give children an ability to start formal training at a very early age, and acquire sight reading and piano playing in a surprisingly short time.
+OUR INNOVATIVE & UNIQUE METHOD OF PIANO TEACHING gives children an ability to start formal training at a very early age, and acquire sight reading and piano playing in a surprisingly short time.
 Our curriculums are age appropriate and highly educational.

 *Now Registering for Fall Semester!

 1. Piano lessons improve reasoning in preschool children, as

 well as grades and test scores later on, especially helping to boost their math